 It’s almost a meme that developers who leave companies with world-class software delivery processes, such as Google, Facebook, or Amazon, complain bitterly about how much they miss the infrastructure and tooling.
 That’s because they are used to a world where:

-• They can deploy any time they want, and it’s common to deploy thousands of times per day.
+They can deploy any time they want, even thousands of times per day.

-• Outages can be resolved in minutes, sometimes automatically, without having to page anyone.
+Outages can be resolved in minutes, often automatically.

 What do the equivalent numbers look like at your organization?

 If you’re not even in the ballpark, don’t fret.
 The first thing you need to know is that it’s possible to achieve these results.
 In fact, there are many ways to achieve these sorts of results, and each of those world-class companies does it a bit differently.
-That said, they also have a lot in common, and the DevOps movement is an attempt to capture some of these best practices.
+That said, they also have a lot in common, and the DevOps movement is an attempt to capture some of the common patterns.

 Where DevOps Came From